RitioL/PolyFatigueCrackSim/README.md

 ### Execution:
 6. **Run `startup.bat`**
-    - **Note:** This script batch submits the jobs to Abaqus.
+    - **Note:** This script batch is located in a folder named `workplace` and submits the jobs to Abaqus.
+The current startup batch is capable of monitoring the command window (see `monitor.ps1` in `workplace`) and resolving stalls caused by Singular Matrix issues.

 ### Post-processing:
 7. **Run `postprocessor1.py`**
-    - **Note:** This script extracts the `philsm` values at nodes for crack plotting.
+    - **Note:** This script is used to filter cracks that meet the length standard.
+This script extracts the `philsm` information from the last frame of the Odb file, analyzes whether the crack length meets the specified standard, and deletes any folders that do not meet the standard.
 8. **Run `postprocessor2.py`**
-    - **Note:** This script plots and saves EBSD and Crack diagrams.
+    - **Note:** This script is used to identify key frames before and after the crack curves and to generate plots.
+This script extracts the `philsm` information from selected frames of the Odb file and generates EBSD and crack images.
 9. **Run `postprocessor3.py`**
-    - **Note:** This script filters and extracts results from different frames one by one.
+    - **Note:** This script is used to manually identify key frames before and after the crack curves.
+While the first two scripts generally produce cracks that meet the length standard and do not contain curved sections, there are still a few cases that require manual intervention.

 ## 2.UMAT Instructions:
-- `subroutines3_revised.for` adds an early-stopping mechanism to the original version `huang_umat_97.for`, and is revised by multiplying certain terms by 2 according to https://www.zhihu.com/question/45491271/answer/1192511740
+- `subroutines3_revised.for` is located in the `workplace`, which adds an early-stopping mechanism to the original version `huang_umat_97.for` and is revised by multiplying certain terms by 2 according to https://www.zhihu.com/question/45491271/answer/1192511740

 ## 3.Neper Cases:
 - Some neper cases are shown here, which might help you to build polycrystalline models.